Results Framework Builder

 Conceptual design

-Before diving into interaction design of a complex feature set, I like to create a task map that synthesizes everything I have learned about essential user tasks into a concise design reference.
+Before diving into interaction design of a complex feature set, I like to create a task affinity diagram that synthesizes everything I have learned about essential user tasks into a concise design reference.

 Interaction design

 The challenge was to create an intuitive, flexible, and forgiving process for organizing results into a hierarchy.
 In addition to investigating how other MEL software applications had solved the problem, I sought inspiration from unconventional sources such as collaborative diagramming applications and an online card sorting tool.
-I used Sketch’s nested components to rapidly generate variations of key interaction details.
+I rapidly generated variations of key interaction details.

 The results framework builder offers a menu of templates, each one using the terminology preferred by Mercy Corps or a major donor.
 These are controlled vocabularies that can be displayed in three languages.
 For programs using other languages or terminology, a custom template allows them to manually label each result level.